Last Updated: September 27, 2022

 The set-up varies widely from state to state, and from attorney to attorney.
-But if you find yourself on a homeowners association board, or at odds with one, you need to learn a bit about who to select for the board and how to train yourselves to do a better job.
+But if you find yourself on a homeowners association board, or at odds with one, you need to learn a bit about the selection of the board members and how to train them to do a better job.

-Individuals who have never administered a long-range project may underestimate how much maintenance situations will change over future years and not set aside enough money from the association fees to cover future expenses.
+Individuals who have never administered a long-range project may underestimate how much maintenance situations will change over future years and not set aside enough reserves from the association fees to cover future expenses.

-Then there's the nasty backlash as the monthly HOA fee is raised dramatically, but sometimes the homeowners association board members responsible have long vanished from the scene.
+The result of setting the association fees too low is a nasty backlash when the monthly HOA fee has to be raised dramatically, even though sometimes the homeowners association board members responsible have long vanished from the scene.

 Those for whom your particular development represents a second or third place to call home are unlikely to serve well even if they have the professional skills we have been advocating.

-Fourth, the community and the board needs to deal promptly with any personality conflicts that arise.
+Fourth, the community and the board need to deal promptly with any personality and governing conflicts that arise.
 If you are a part of a board that squabbles frequently, and that seems to be true of many HOAs, ask that mediation services be purchased.

-The threat might actually bring the bickering parties back into line, but if not, you're protecting your most valuable financial investment.
+The threat of professional intervention might actually bring the bickering parties back into line, but if not, you're protecting your most valuable financial investment.

 If you're on the receiving end of the bullying that seems to happen in a number of homeowners association boards, think about whether the toll is worth it.
 Resign if you must.

-Peace on the board is very important, and after several serial resignations, the rest of the community will begin to understand where the problem lies.
+Peace and civility on the board is very important, and after several serial resignations, the rest of the community will begin to understand where the problem lies.
 At least we can hope so.